 The City Wide Resident Council of the City of St. Paul (CWRC) consists of elected officers (residents) from each of the four family councils.
 Each council represents the family site residents and serves as the link between the Saint Paul Public Housing Agency (PHA) staff and their community.
 Each council is relatively independent, but receives guidance, support, and encouragement from the PHA.

 CWRC meets every two months on the 4th Tuesday from 5:30 pm – 7:30 pm at.
 Mt.
 Airy Community Center.
+(During the Pandemic meetings are held via Zoom)

 Here are some things CWRC does: